After long hours of work, your hand embroidered piece is finished. Congrats! Now you want to display it or wear it, right?

 I wash most of my hand embroideries by hand, using the method described above.

-Also, I have some hand-embroidered clothes, like t-shirts or jeans, that I wear frequently and wash them in a washing machine with the rest of the laundry.
+Also, I have some hand-embroidered clothes, like t-shirts or jeans, that I wear frequently and wash in a washing machine with the rest of the laundry.
 Of course, the floss colors are not as bright and shiny as they were, but I’m happy to wear these clothes.
 And not as delighted to wash them by hand 🙂